-The most important thing to keep in mind is respect.
-Respect the fact that your friend/co-worker is smart, capable, and wants this job as much as you do.
-We gave each other words of encouragement and were open about the fact that if one of us got it we would honestly be happy for them, albeit disappointed.
-At the end of the day, respect for each other is what will make this a good experience for both of you despite the outcome.
-It will also enable you to preserve the friendship after the outcome is decided.
+The key thing to remember is respect.
+Respect that your friend/co-worker is smart, and capable and desires this job just like you.
+We boosted each other up and were honest that if one of us won, we would be truly pleased for them, even though the other would be upset.
+Essentially, if you respect each other throughout this process, it’ll be a good experience for both of you no matter what the outcome is.
+Plus, maintaining the friendship will be easier to do once everything is decided.

-The next piece of advice I would give you is one that many people might disagree with.
-Be transparent about the process with your friend/co-worker.
-My friend and I spoke openly about the aggressive rounds of interviews we had to undergo, and how each one went.
-We gave each other pointers and even talked about our individual skill sets that would make us the right ones for the job.
-While we competed professionally for the job, we did not take it personally.
-In fact, going through the experience together was a bonding time for us.
-As much as your friends and roommates can offer you support, to have someone who is actually going through the same process as you are can be an incredible source of strength.
+The next thing I would tell you is something a lot of people might not agree with, but it worked for me.
+Be transparent about the process with your friend or co-worker—My friend and I talked openly about all the aggressive rounds of interviews we had to go through, and how each one went.
+We provided each other with helpful tips and even discussed the individual strengths that would make us the best candidates for the job.
+Although we competed against each other, we didn’t take it to heart.
+Going through the experience together not only created a strong bond between us but was an incredibly supportive process.
+Your friends and roommates can offer you some level of support, but having someone who is dealing with the same issues as you make all the difference.

-Hopefully you will develop friendships with the people you spend most of your time with and while this enriches your work life it will inevitably lead to the sticky line between business etiquette and friendship boundaries.
-However, throughout the course of my career at NBC, I have found that honesty is really the best policy.
-At the end of the day, if you are open and honest with each other you will both come out of the experience a little wiser, a little stronger, and maybe even a little closer.
+You will probably develop friendships with the people you spend most of your time with at work, and while this enriches your professional life, it may lead to blurring the lines between business etiquette and friendship.
+I have found that, in most cases, it is best, to be honest with people.
+If you are open and honest with each other, you will both come out of the experience stronger and closer than before.

-Have you ever competed with a friend for a job?
-What was that experience like?
-Tell us in the comments!
+Have you ever had to compete with a friend for a job?
+How did that feel?
+Let us know in the comments!